top of page

 Black Chips_edited.jpg

-3D Printing with Topology Optimization used on a robot arm.
+Introduction to 3D Printing with Topology Optimization

-Understanding the 3D printing with the Topology Optimization Process
+Understanding the Topology Optimization Process

 Integrating Topology Optimization into Additive Manufacturing Workflows